snnbotchway/nalo-noc-auto-sdp/README.md

 5. Run `bash generate_report.sh`.

-6. The report along with its summary should appear in the output folder.
+6. The report along with its comparison should appear in the output folder.

-7. Complete the summary with data from spider.
+7. Complete the comparison with data from spider.